Calculate Easter and other holidays in Erlang

 The Importance of Tests

-The only other thing to mention is that, since you can pass functions around in Erlang, I added a function that lets you pass a date and a list of holidays to test it against.
+Since we can pass functions around in Erlang, I added a function that allows for passing a date and a list of holidays to test it against.

 -spec is_holiday(atom(), date_timestamp(), [fun()]) -> boolean().